joyyyq/Books/README.md

 - Mar Daring Greatly
 - Apr Dark Money
 - May Infinite Powers: How Calculus Reveals the Secrets of the Universe
-- Jun Competing Against Luck
+- Jun Your Beauty Mark: The Ultimate Guide to Eccentric Glamour
 - Jul Destiny of the Republic
 - Aug 21 Lessons for the 21st Century
 - Sep Thinking Fast and Slow